FlatTurtle/FlatTurtle/content/02-product.md

 </div>
 <div class="col-md-3">

-### Provide your visitors with real-time updates from outside ###
+### Provide your visitors with real-time updates from outside

-Public data streams such a Busses, Trains or the Traffic situation near your location appears magically on the screen.
+Public data streams such a buses, trains or the traffic situation near your location appears magically on the screen.
 Also weather or newsstreams can be selected.

 </div>
 <div class="col-md-3">